Per Governor Sisolak’s Phase 2 Guidance 05/28/2020 (click here):

-The Washoe County Health District (WCHD) regulates the construction and operation of all public bathing facilities (public pools and spas) to ensure safe water quality and to protect the health of the public and environment.
+The Washoe County Health District (WCHD) regulates the construction and operation of all aquatic facilities (e.g., pools, spas, water parks, splash pads) to ensure safe water quality and to protect the health of the public and environment.
 Pools and spas located at a private residence and used only by family and friends are not subject to these permitting and inspections.
 Note that private residences do not include Condominiums or Housing Communities with communal pools.

 Any new construction, remodel of existing structures and/or equipment, or modification to the circulation system (e.g., chemical feeders, circulation pumps, filters, etc.) may require plans to be submitted for review by the Washoe County Health District.
 ANY change in the above equipment requires approval from the Washoe County Health District.